ADD Vs. ADHD

 While ADD is no longer used as a diagnosis, presentations of ADHD that are not dominated by symptoms of hyperactivity or impulsivity still exist.

 According to the diagnostic criteria in the DSM presented by the Centers for Disease Control, An ADHD diagnosis requires six or more symptoms for children up to age 16 or five or more symptoms for those ages 17 and older.
-Symptoms must be present for at least six months and are inappropriate for the developmental level.
-Specific symptoms vary depending on the type.
+Symptoms must be present for at least six months, are inappropriate for the developmental level, and start to occur before the age of 12.

 There are three main "types" of ADHD, describing how the condition may present.
 They include the following.